EmonTzy/overcooked-ayce-save/README.md

 # OC2 Save Batch Tool

 A Python tool that automates **decryption and encryption** of multiple Overcooked All You Can Eat save files.
+It should also work for Overcooked!
+2 save files.
 This tool mainly focus to change the save file from 1 steam id account to another.

 ---